-With regard to diversity, the Supervisory Board had already updated the target it established in the fiscal year for the proportion of women on the Board: "The Supervisory Board shall be composed of at least 30% women and 30% men, and this ratio is to be met separately for shareholder representatives and for employee representatives."
+With regard to increasing diversity, the Supervisory Board had already updated the target it established in the fiscal year for the proportion of women on the Board: "The Supervisory Board shall be composed of at least 30% women and 30% men, and this ratio is to be met separately for shareholder representatives and for employee representatives."

-As already stated, the Supervisory Board currently still comprises three female and seven male shareholder representatives and one female and nine male employee representatives.
+In line with this objective, the Supervisory Board comprises three female and seven male shareholder representatives and three female and seven male employee representatives since the 2018 Annual General Meeting.

-Regarding the Board's objective of having at least three independent shareholder representatives within the meaning of Section 5.4.2 of the GCGC, the Supervisory Board currently has as its members Kathrin Dahnke, Dr Margarete Haase and Prof. Katja Windt, which means that is has reached its goal of having three independent shareholder representatives.
+Regarding the Board's objective of having at least three independent shareholder representatives within the meaning of Section 5.4.2 of the GCGC, the Supervisory Board currently has as its members Kathrin Dahnke, Dr Margarete Haase and Prof. Katja Windt, which means that it has reached its goal of having three independent shareholder representatives.